symboxtra/travis-ci-discord-webhook/README.md

+# This project is archived... #
+Please see [universal-ci-discord-webhook](https://github.com/symboxtra/universal-ci-discord-webhook) for the most current version and improved functionality.

-# Travis CI 🡒 Discord Webhook
+## Travis CI 🡒 Discord Webhook

 If you are looking for a way to get build (success/fail) status reports from [Travis CI](https://travis-ci.com) in [Discord](https://discordapp.com), stop